v-marsh/text-editor/README.md

 * contain basic functionality that allows the user to undo and redo changes

 # Current todo:
-* Fix all documentation tests by moving them into unittests.
-While this is super annoying it is the only way to debug them as of right now (they currently all fail).
+* merge all commits and push to main